Ko Panyi

-Ko Panyi (เกาะปันหยี, [kɔ̀ʔ pān.jǐː]), also known as Koh Panyee, is a fishing village in Phang Nga Province, Thailand, notable for being built on stilts by Malay fishermen.
-The population consists of 360 families or 1,685 people descended from two seafaring Muslim families from kedah.
+Ko Panyi (เกาะปันหยี, [kɔ̀ʔ pān.jǐː]), also known as Koh Panyee, is a fishing village in Phang Nga Province, Thailand, notable for being built on stilts by Bugis fishermen.
+The population consists of about 360 families or 1,600 people descended from two seafaring Muslim families from Indonesia, Indonesia.

 History

-The settlement at Ko Panyi was established at the end of the 18th century by nomadic Malay fisherman.
-Ko Panyi is known as Pulau Panji in Malay language.
-It was during this time that the law limited land ownership solely to people of Thai national origins, and due to this fact the settlement was, for the most part, built on stilts within the protection of the island's bay, providing easy access for fishers.
-With the increase of wealth for the community, due to the growing tourism industry within Thailand, purchase of land on the island itself became a possibility, and the first structures of relevance were built, a mosque and a freshwater well.
+Ko Panyi is known as Pulau Panji in Malay and Pulo Panji in Javanese.
+The settlement at Ko Panyi was established at the end of the 18th century by nomadic Javanese fisherman.
+During this time the law limited land ownership solely to people of Thai national origins, and due to this restriction the settlement was, for the most part, built on stilts within the protection of the island's bay, providing easy access for fishers.
+With the increase of wealth for the community, due to the growing tourism industry within Thailand, the purchase of land on the island itself became a possibility, and the first significant structures were built ashore, a mosque and a freshwater well.

 Village life

 The village has a Muslim school which is attended by both girls and boys in the mornings.
 Due to the informal nature of this education, many of the boys attend schools further afield in Phang Nga or in Phuket.
 Further emigration from the village is encouraged as the size of the settlement is restricted by dangerous water conditions in the rainy season.

 A mosque based on the island adjacent to the settlement serves the predominantly Muslim population and is a focal point and meeting place for the community.
-A market stocked with goods from the mainland sells basic amenities such as medicine, clothes and toiletries.
+A market stocked with goods from the mainland sells basic amenities such as medicine, clothes, and toiletries.

-Despite the recent rise in tourism, life in Ko Panyi is still primarily based around the fishing industry as tourists only visit in significant numbers during the dry season.
+Despite the rise in tourism, life in Ko Panyi is still primarily based around the fishing industry as tourists only visit in significant numbers during the dry season.

 The village includes a floating football pitch.
 Inspired by the 1986 FIFA World Cup, children built the pitch from old scraps of wood and fishing rafts.
 The boys decided to form a football team and compete in the Southern Thai School Championships.
-After making it to the semi-finals in an inland tournament, achieving the second place in a strange situation (the second half they decided to play barefoot since they were used to that), all the village were inspired to take up the sport.
-So a brand new pitch was built, although the wooden one still remains and is popular among tourists.
+After making it to the semi-finals in an inland tournament, achieving third place despite strange circumstances (in the second half, they decided to play barefoot since they were used to that), all of the village were inspired to take up the sport.
+So a brand new pitch was built, although the wooden one remains and is popular among tourists.
 As of 2011, Panyee FC is one of the most successful youth soccer clubs in Southern Thailand, and the boys who built the pitch back in 1986 are now grown men.
-They have the impressive record of winning South Thailand Youth Soccer Championships of 2004, 2005, 2006, 2008, 2009 and 2010.
+They have an impressive record of winning six South Thailand Youth Soccer Championships from 2004 to 2010.

 A 2011 brand campaign for TMB Bank includes a short film that tells the team's story.
 The film is based on interviews with the original team, and it stars local children rebuilding the field on location.